 -

-Add the onion, carrot, pepper and cabbage and sauté for a few minutes.
+Add the onion, carrot, pepper and cabbage, then stir-fry for a few minutes.

 -

-Stir in the noodles and pour in the sauce.
+Stir in the noodles and pour over the sauce.

 -